I offer a professional behavioural referral service for you and your clients, and have detailed below what you and your client can expect from this.

 - The animals medical history.

-In accordance with the Association of Pet Behaviour Counsellors (APBC) code of practice, I only see clients for behaviour counselling upon veterinary referral.
-I am a Certified Clinical Animal Behaviourist (CCAB) accredited by the Association for the Study of Animal Behaviour (ASAB), a full member of the Association of Pet Behaviour Counsellors (APBC) and am registered as a Clinical Animal Behaviourist with the Animal Behaviour and Training Council (ABTC).
+In accordance with the Association for the Study of Animal Behaviour CCAB (ASAB-CCAB) code of practice, I only see clients for behaviour counselling with veterinary referral.
+I am a Certificated Clinical Animal Behaviourist (CCAB) accredited by the Association for the Study of Animal Behaviour (ASAB).
+I am also a Certificated Member of the Fellowship of Animal Behaviour Clinicians (FABC) and a Full Member of the Association of Pet Behaviour Counsellors (APBC).
+In addition, I am registered as a Clinical Animal Behaviourist with the Animal Behaviour and Training Council (ABTC), and as an Individual Member with the Expert Witness Institute (EWI).
 As such, if clients have a pet insurance policy which extends to behaviour, they should be able to claim back my fees - although clients are advised to check first with their insurer.

 RCVS advice regarding behavioural referrals